This is the story of how a Syrian refugee rocker got his own home

 He left university and fled the Middle East in 2015.
 He tells NBC News he almost died when his boat full of migrants sank, endured humiliating roughhousing from border officials, and spent time in no less than nine different migrant camps and refugee centers.

-Now, stood in his new apartment that he rents through a government-backed scheme, all of that's over.
+Now, standing in his new apartment that he rents through a government-backed scheme, all of that's over.

 His new place is a basic one-bedroom with all the scuffs and aging appliances common in public housing.
 But that doesn't seem to bother him.